 - The term "SFA" is used in this guidance to be more clear and simple.
-(Please see footnote 1 for detailed explanation.) - U.S. Department of Education requires each State educational agency (SEA) to negotiate an indirect cost methodology for any "LEA" under its jurisdiction that requests one.
-Therefore, the term "LEA" will be used in this section.
+(Please see footnote 1 for detailed explanation.) - For the purposes of this document, LEA means a nonpublic school or RCCI SFAs.

 Allowable costs, direct and indirect, must be identified in a consistent manner.
 An LEA must identify indirect costs by using the same methodology to allocate certain shared costs across the entire spectrum of its Federal programs.
-An LEA generally participates in several Federal programs, not just the SMPs, and the State educational agency (SEA) and LEA would need to determine how to allocate these indirect costs to the several Federal programs.
+An LEA can participate in several Federal programs, not just the SMPs, and the LEA would need to determine how to allocate these indirect costs to the several Federal programs.
 The Federal cost principles (described in detail in the next section), exist in part because an LEA or other program operator would find it burdensome to use a different method of allocating shared costs to grants from each of its Federal awarding agencies.

 In order to avoid this kind of scenario, a single Federal agency, referred to as the cognizant agency, speaks for all the Federal awarding agencies in negotiating across-the-board allocation methodology with the program operator.
-The cognizant Federal agency for all SEAs is the U.S. Department of Education (ED).
-Generally, the cognizant Federal agency negotiates a cost allocation document with the program operator; however, with respect to public school districts, ED requires each SEA to negotiate an indirect cost methodology for any LEA under its jurisdiction that requests one.
-Therefore, the SEA is the de facto cognizant agency for this purpose for the LEAs under its jurisdiction.
+The cognizant Federal agency for all LEAs is the U.S. Department of Education (ED).
+Generally, the cognizant Federal agency negotiates a cost allocation document with the program operator.
+Nonpublic schools and private entities interested in capturing indirect costs would have to apply directly for approval of an Indirect Cost Rate Proposal (ICRP) with the cognizant Federal agency.